gridstack/gridstack.js/README.md

 # jQuery Application

 We now have a native HTML5 drag'n'drop through the plugin system (default), but the jquery-ui version can be used instead.
-It will bundle `jquery` (3.5.1) + `jquery-ui` (1.12.1 minimal drag|drop|resize) in `gridstack-jq.js`.
-IFF your app needs to bring your own version instead, you should **instead** include `gridstack-poly.min.js` (optional IE support) + `gridstack.min.js` + `gridstack.jQueryUI.min.js` after you import your JQ libs.
+It will bundle `jquery` (3.5.1) + `jquery-ui` (1.12.1 minimal drag|drop|resize) + `jquery-ui-touch-punch` (1.0.8 for mobile support) in `gridstack-jq.js`.
+IFF you want to use gridstack-jq instead and your app needs to bring your own JQ version (only possible in 1.x), you should **instead** use v1.x and include `gridstack-poly.min.js` (optional IE support) + `gridstack.min.js` + `gridstack.jQueryUI.min.js` after you import your JQ libs.
 But note that there are issue with jQuery and ES6 import (see [1306](https://github.com/gridstack/gridstack.js/issues/1306)).

 **NOTE**: v2.x / v3.x does not currently support importing GridStack Drag&Drop without also including our jquery + jquery-ui.
 Still trying to figure how to make that bundle possible.
-You will have to use 1.x for now...
+You will have to use 1.x for now, or use the HTML5 version (no jq).

 As for events, you can still use `$(".grid-stack").on(...)` for the version that uses jquery-ui for things we don't support.